-It seams that the primary argument against Swing is that it is slow and not true to its host platform.
-It also seams that the primary strength of SWT is also its weakness as it has to maintain multiple native implementations for the same functionality.
+It seems that the primary argument against Swing is that it is slow and not true to its host platform.
+It also seems that the primary strength of SWT is also its weakness as it has to maintain multiple native implementations for the same functionality.

-I came across an interesting article in OS News on a “SWT vs. Swing” which seams worth the read. “…over the relative merits of SWT and Swing.”
+I came across an interesting article in OS News on a “SWT vs. Swing” which appears to be worth the read. “…over the relative merits of SWT and Swing.”
 Of course you may want to see the OS news comments on the topic.

 I suspect I will be finding this topic of more interest if and when I start working on Java-based GUI applications more.
 I happen to like both Eclipse and NetBeans as Java development environments; even though gvim also works.